-A native Texan from Sherman now living in Santa Fe, New Mexico, my fascination with photography has been lifelong progressing from Kodak Brownie, Argus C3, Yashica 635, Mamiya C330, Olympus OM1,and finally into digital in 1998 with a Fuji MX700 (with a whopping 1.3mp!).
+A native Texan from Sherman now living in Lubbock, my fascination with photography has been lifelong progressing from Kodak Brownie, Argus C3, Yashica 635, Mamiya C330, Olympus OM1,and finally into digital in 1998 with a Fuji MX700 (with a whopping 1.3mp!).
 With the Fuji, an early version of PhotoVista allowed me to stitch my first 360° panorama taken from the Brooklyn Bridge.
 Although not spherical, I was from that moment ''hooked'' with the panorama's potential.
 Now retired with wife Linda and SwissRidge Bernedoodle "Sophie", what used to be the usual everyday Kodak Moments are now concerned with the larger challenges of preventing tripod shadows and patching the Nadir.

 Tap dots on map to highlight their panoramas on the list.

 Hover over list entries to highlight their marker on map.

 PLEASE RESPECT THE ARTIST’S WORK.
 All images are copyright by the individual photographers, unless stated otherwise.
 Use in any way other than viewing on this web site is prohibited unless permission is obtained from the individual photographer.
 If you're interested in using a panorama, be it for non-profit or commercial purposes, please contact the individual photographer.
 The WWP can neither negotiate for, nor speak on behalf of its participants.
 The overall site is copyright by the World Wide Panorama Foundation, a California Public Benefit Corporation.
 Webdesign © by Martin Geier www.geiervisuell.com